JuliaDiff/ChainRulesCore.jl/docs/src/nondiff_points.md

  - 3: which is the mean of `[1, 5]`, and agrees with central finite differencing

 All of these options are perfectly nice members of the [subderivative](https://en.wikipedia.org/wiki/Subderivative).
-Saying it is `3` is the arguably the nicest, but it is also the most expensive to compute; and it will
+`3` is the arguably the nicest, but it is also the most expensive to compute.
+In general all are acceptable.

 ### Derivative zero almost everywhere